How-To Guide #0 The All-Electric Home – Make a Plan!

 Available Rebates and Tax Credits

-Rebates from Mass Save: Mass Save offers no-cost Home Energy Assessments – either in-person or virtual – which can be a great starting point for understanding your electrification priorities; the Assessment is often required to be eligible for Mass Save’s 0% interest loans and rebates for heating and cooling equipment, energy efficient appliances, and home weatherization.
+While electrifying everything in your home can be a financial investment, rebates from Mass Save can help offset some of the expenses.
+Mass Save offers no-cost Home Energy Assessments – either in-person or virtual – which can be a great starting point for understanding your electrification priorities; the Assessment is often required to be eligible for Mass Save’s 0% interest loans and rebates for heating and cooling equipment, energy efficient appliances, and home weatherization.

 How Your Neighbors Made the Switch